Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Introduction

 Other schemes \cite{ChenStarNetworkQKD,USTC5nodeQKD} involving wavelength-division multiplexing (WDM) have been introduced where individual users on a PTP network can perform QKD with one another simply by addressing each other at different laser wavelengths.
 All users are equivalent on the network, and no central trusted node is required.
 However, each user must have both single photon detectors and laser sources at their disposal, and the incremental cost of adding a new user to an $N$-user network requires increasing the number of laser wavelengths available to each user to $N+1$.

-In contrast, we show that a reconfigurable multi-user QKD network utilizing the distribution of polarization-entangled photon pairs from a (potentially untrustworthy) central office can be realized efficiently using a single broadband polarization-entangled source (Fig. \ref{fig:StarNet}).
-The entangled photon pairs generated from the source are highly spectrally-anticorrelated (Fig. \ref{fig:PPSF2014_JSA}), which allows for multiple ($N$) frequency-conjugate pairs to be carved out of the spectrum and distributed to $N$ ($>25$) pairs of users simultaneously.
-With a $2N\times2N$ wavelength-selective switch (WSS) to perform dynamic spectrum allocation \cite{oh2011coincidence}, and without any additional hardware resource, any user on the network can perform QKD with any other user.
-Additionally, our scheme allows multiple users ($2N>50$) to perform QKD simultaneously; when combined with time-multiplexing, such a scheme can extend the number of users well beyond what the bandwidth of the source can accommodate.
+In contrast, we show that a reconfigurable quantum network utilizing the distribution of polarization-entangled photon pairs from a (potentially untrustworthy) central office can be realized efficiently using a single broadband entangled source (Fig. \ref{fig:StarNet}).
+While previous works \cite{OrieuxQST:2016, LimPEPPdistribute10km,Herbauts:13} have demonstrated the distribution of polarization-entangled photon pairs at distances up to 50 km of fiber using WDM technology, the entangled sources used in those cases left much to be desired.
+The generation of entangled photon pairs relied upon interferometric methods in \cite{LimPEPPdistribute10km,Herbauts:13} which added to experimental complexity, or were limited in both bandwidth \cite{Herbauts:13,OrieuxQST:2016} (to around 10 nm) and quality of entanglement (raw entanglement fidelity $F<$0.94).
+Meanwhile, the fiber-based source \cite{zhueyiOL2013,AlexChenOE2017} used in this work has a bandwidth of over 90 nm, with a quality of entanglement that remains undiminshed ($F>$0.98) over the entire band.

-{ Previous works \cite{LimPEPPdistribute10km,Herbauts:13} demonstrated the distribution of polarization-entangled photon pairs using WDM technology.
-However, QKD was not performed in either of those cases.
-Fiber spans of 10 km were used in \cite{LimPEPPdistribute10km}, while \cite{Herbauts:13} did not distribute the entangled photon pairs over any appreciable length ($>$ 500 metres) of fiber.
-Additionally, both works employed PPLN-based correlated photon pair sources combined interferometrically (Sagnac loop in \cite{LimPEPPdistribute10km}, and type-0 sandwich in \cite{Herbauts:13}) to create entangled pairs, which are markedly more complex experimentally than the poled fiber source \cite{zhueyiPRL2012} used in this work.
-The usable bandwidths of both sources (10 nm in \cite{Herbauts:13}, 55 nm in \cite{LimPEPPdistribute10km}) are also dwarfed by the bandwidth of the poled fiber source ($>$ 90 nm, Fig. \ref{fig:PPSF2014_JSA}).
-Finally, our source has a significantly higher raw entanglement fidelity ($F>$ 0.98, Table \ref{tab:QKDresults}) than either PPLN-based sources ($F<$ 0.94); this means that bit-error rates due to the quality of the source are greatly reduced when poled fiber is employed for entanglement QKD. }
+Due to this large bandwidth, the polarization-entangled photon pairs from our source are also highly spectrally-anticorrelated, which allows for multiple ($N$) frequency-conjugate pairs to be carved out of the spectrum and distributed to $N$ pairs of users simultaneously.
+When 200-GHz-spacing dense WDM (DWDM) filters are used, $N=25$ is achievable with our source.
+With a $ 2N\times 2N$ wavelength-selective switch (WSS) to perform dynamic spectrum allocation \cite{oh2011coincidence}, and without additional hardware resources, any user on the network can perform QKD with any other user.
+Additionally, our scheme allows multiple users ($2N$) to perform QKD simultaneously; when combined with time-multiplexing, such a scheme can extend the number of (non-simultaneous) users well beyond $2N$.